lehins/massiv/README.md

 30.0
 ```

-Above wouldn't run in parallel in ghci of course, program would have to be compiled with ghc and
+The above wouldn't run in parallel in ghci of course, as the program would have
-`-threaded -with-rtsopts=-N` flags in order to use all available cores.
-Alternatively we could do
+to be compiled with ghc and `-threaded -with-rtsopts=-N` flags in order to use
+all available cores.
+Alternatively we could do compile with the `-threaded`
-compilation with `-threaded` flag and than passing number of capabilities directly to the runtime
+flag and then pass the number of capabilities directly to the runtime with
-with `+RTS -N<n>`, where `<n>` is the number of cores you'd like to utilize.
+`+RTS -N<n>`, where `<n>` is the number of cores you'd like to utilize.

 ## Index